ldn-softdev/jtc/User Guide.md

 bash $
 ```

-An array interpolation using single notation `{..}` is handy when there's a need to extend an array during
+An array interpolation using a single brace notation `{..}` is handy when there's a need extending the array _during_
 interpolation.
-There's an special case though - template-extending an empty array.
+There's a special case though - template-extending of an empty array.
 Let's consider a following example:
 ```
 bash $ JSN='[ {"args": [123],"Func": "x + y"}, { "args":[], "Func":"a * b" }  ]'
-bash $ jtc <<<$JSN
+bash $ <<<$JSN jtc
 [
    {
       "Func": "x + y",